-- Wage garnishments.
+Wage garnishment.
 If you don’t come to an agreement with the IRS, your wages may be garnished until your debts are paid off.

-- Interest and penalties.
-You’ll likely be charged a failure to pay penalty, which is 0.5% of your debt for each month after the due date, and up to a total of 25% of the amount of your debt.
+Interest and penalties.
+You’ll likely be charged a failure to pay penalty, which is 0.5% of your debt for each month after the due date — up to a total of 25% of the amount of your debt.

-- Levied assets.
-The IRS can also levy your assets, which means they can seize things like wages, bank accounts, retirement income and property, then sell it to settle your tax debt.
+Levied assets.
+The IRS can levy your assets, which means they can seize bank accounts, retirement income and property, then sell them to settle your tax debt.

 How to identify a tax debt relief scam

 People in tax debt are often targeted by scammers looking to take advantage of their vulnerability.
-But there are a few ways to identify a tax debt relief scam:
+But there are a few ways to identify a tax debt relief scam, including:

-Tax debt relief is a real solution for those who aren’t able to pay back their tax debt, but it’s not the only answer.
-As long as you’re willing to negotiate with the IRS, there are a handful of ways you can solve tax debt on your own.
+Tax debt relief companies can help reduce the amount of back taxes you owe the government, but they’re not the only answer.
+If you’re willing to negotiate with the IRS, there are a handful of ways you can solve tax debt on your own.